Fast Direct: Query-Efficient Online Black-box Guidance for Diffusion-model Target Generation: Experiments

 \subsection{Molecule Black-box Target Generation Task}

 \textbf{Problem: Drug Discovery}.
 We consider the drug discovery problem.
-One of the key problem is to find drug molecules that has a strong binding affinity with the target protein receptor.
-The binding affinity quantify the strength of the interaction between two bio-molecules, so a stronger binding affinity indicates a higher drug efficacy.
+One of the key problems is to find drug molecules that have a strong binding affinity with the target protein receptor.
+The binding affinity quantifies the strength of the interaction between two biomolecules, so a stronger binding affinity indicates a higher drug efficacy.

-A traditional approach to this problem requires human-design molecules, which are highly time-consuming.
-Recent advancements in AI poses a great potential to speedup this process by generating molecules using advanced generative model such as diffusion model.
-Although the current pre-trained molecules models, such as TargetDiff, are capable of generating relatively realistic molecules, it lacks the ability of generating molecules with user desired high binding affinity.
+A traditional approach to this problem requires human-designed molecules, which are highly time-consuming.
+Recent advancements in AI pose a great potential to speed up this process by generating molecules using advanced generative models such as diffusion models.
+Although the current pre-trained molecule models, such as TargetDiff, are capable of generating relatively realistic molecules, they cannot generate molecules with the user's desired high binding affinity.

 \textbf{Pre-trained Model: TargetDiff}.
 We use TargetDiff \citep{guan20233d} as the backbone molecules generative model.
 It is pre-trained on the CrossDocked2020 dataset \citep{francoeur2020three}, and can generate realistic 3D molecular structures conditioned on the given protein receptor.
 For sampling efficiency, we use the \texttt{DDIMScheduler} sampler with $K = 200$ sampling steps as we find that it can generate comparable results.
-During the generation process, we fix the atoms type according to the dataset reference and only allow the atoms position to be varied.
+During the generation process, we fix the atom type according to the dataset reference and only allow the atom position to be varied.
 We use the official implementation \footnote{\url{https://github.com/guanjq/targetdiff}} in our experiment.

-\textbf{Objective Function: Molecules Binding Affinity.} Measurement of the binding affinity requires real-world experiment which is highly expensive \citep{david2020molecular}.
+\textbf{Objective Function: Molecules Binding Affinity.} Measurement of the binding affinity requires a real-world experiment, which is highly expensive \citep{david2020molecular}.
 In our experiment, we leverage the Vina score (kcal/mol) calculated by the AutoDock Vina simulation software \citep{eberhardt2021autodock} to estimate the binding affinity.
 A lower (more negative) Vina score indicates a stronger estimated binding affinity.
 Therefore, our objective is to minimize the Vina score.

 \textbf{Experiment Procedure.} We conduct experiments on 6 tasks, where the goal of each task is to optimize the Vina score on the protein receptors of ID from 1 to 6, respectively.
-Similar to images tasks, each algorithm is constrained with 50 of batch queries budget.
+Similar to image tasks, each algorithm is constrained to 50 batch query budget.